461-RTOS/Core/Documentation/Functions/OsStart.md

 The `OsStart` function hands control to the kernel, allowing the task scheduler to flag the context switcher to run when needed.

-`OsStart` takes no parameters, but it does create a default task, which is used as the entry-point to the kernel.
+`OsStart` takes no parameters, and returns an OS_Status signal.

+Additionally, it creates a default task, which is used as the entry-point to the kernel.

 ```C
     OS_Status OsStart(void);